 - and much more.

-Booked appointment (in person or virtual) – Students can book an appointment with a counsellor for regular intervals throughout the term.
+Students can book an appointment with a counsellor for regular intervals throughout the term.
 This is for ongoing counselling and starts with an initial consultation appointment.
 Sessions are 50 minutes in length.
-Closed once client lists are full.
+Once booking slots are full, students are directed to Student Wellness to speak to an external counsellor promptly.
+This service is free for Mount Allison students and available 24/7.

 Counsellors provide an open, supportive environment where students can share their concerns confidentially.